 Our commercial team has a broad and in-depth knowledge of company start-ups - private and public – as well as drafting articles of association, and providing advice on how a company should conduct its business.

-If you are thinking of embarking on starting your own private business, or are in need of any advice please contact Thomas Baker in the commercial law department.
+If you are thinking of embarking on starting your own private business, or are in need of any advice please contact our commercial solicitors on 01616 966 229 or complete our online enquiry form.